Excyto/PixLeZ/Readme.md

 ### API calls

 After installing, the PixLeZ-Server provides the following API.
-The API is used by the applications described in the next few sections, but can also be used via a webbrowser or a third application.
+The API is used by the applications described in the next few sections, but can also be used via a webbrowser or an other application.
 The term `changeable during runtime` is used to describe that the attributes can be changed during the execution of an effect or mode.
 The change of attributes with `non changeable during runtime` will be changed after selecting a new effect or mode, or after doing an `/stop` and `/start`.
 Each time you select an effect, the mode attribute will turn to `-1` and backwards.
 Furthermore after selecting an effect or mode, the program will automatically do an `/stop` and `/start`.